mornings/projects/readme.md

 > What makes this studio different is our direct manufacturing and distribution track record.
 We are at home in the complexity of international cultures and markets and offer product forecasting and proprietary design coaching. — shelter and roam

 > "The studio works to create products that perform on multiple levels, with a focus on research and intent.
 The constant ambition is to develop useful, mass market objects that exhibit an innovative simplicity which challenges traditional societal notions of value.
 Visibility works in product, spatial, and service design.— visibility.co"

+> "A machine desires instruction as a garden desires discipline”

 —

 ##### Projects

-- “In the making”
-- "A Dissertation on ___________"
-- "(A) Tendency towards complexity”
-- "A machine desires instruction as a garden desires discipline”
-- “Manufacturing Methodologies"
-- "Product Design, Possible Here?”
-- "$9.95, $9.95" / "Paid Programming"
-- "100%"
-- "Mornings 365 / 365 Mornings"
-- “Works In Progress”
-- “Sans Form”
-- “Mass Design"
-- "Means of manufacture"
-- "Failure Portfolio"
-- "Affordances + Offerings"
-- "Best Practices"
-- "White Aesthetics"
-- "Solid State Tomb"
-- "Training UI"
-- “Tic"
-- “Event Spaces"

-—

-##### Portfolio Items

 - [ ] Misc — Arduino Crafting
 - [ ] Misc — archive.org redesign
 - [ ] Misc — gutenberg.org redesign

+—

 - [ ] IBM — MobileFirst Platform
 - [X] IBM — RapidApps